 Third, your Living Will (also known as an advance medical directive) is a declaration setting forth your wishes regarding how you want to be treated with respect to life prolonging medical procedures.
 A Living Will applies in situations where you are unable to make your own decision, you have either a terminal condition, end stage condition or are in a persistent vegetative state and your doctors have determined there is no reasonable medical probability of your recovery.
 If these elements are present, then your Living Will says you do not want to be kept alive by life prolonging procedures (respiration, hydration or nutrition) but you will accept a procedure or medication that will alleviate your pain or provide comfort care.

 Your disability documents will not do you any good if no one knows about them; you will need to talk with the person you designate to make sure they know where you keep them.
-If you do not have these valuable planning tools, feel free to contact The Law Offices of Hoyt & Bryan today to schedule an appointment with one of our experienced attorneys or visit our website HoytBryan.com for more information.
+If you do not have these valuable planning tools, feel free to contact The Law Offices of Hoyt & Bryan today to schedule an appointment with one of our experienced estate planning attorneys or visit our website HoytBryan.com for more information.

 About the Author: Peggy Hoyt Peggy R. Hoyt practices in the areas of family wealth and legacy counselling, including trust and estate planning and administration, elder law, small business creation, succession and exit planning, real estate transactions and animal law.